 - Sit students on the rug or floor in a comfortable corner of the classroom and tell them the title and author of the fable.
 Remind students of the rules for reading time before starting the story.. - Read the book aloud, pausing to ask questions, clarify any confusing moments, and review vocabulary words as they arise. - Utilize Popcorn, Stop and Jot, and/or Turn and Talk responses as needed. - Questions that can be asked before/during/after the read aloud can include the ideas below.
-Remember to choose 2-3 questions that are most appropriate for your class or create your own. - Tortoise and the Hare: - "Have you read this story or heard this story before?"
+Remember to choose 2-3 questions that are most appropriate for your class or create your own. - Tortoise and the Hare:

+- "Have you read this story or heard this story before?"
 Remind students not to spoil the ending for those who may not have heard it already. - "Why do you think the Hare thinks he is going to win the race?" - "What is the moral of the story?" - o The Boy Who Cried Wolf: - "Have you read this story or heard this story before?"
-Remind students not to spoil the ending for those who may not have heard it already. - "Why didn't the people come back to help the boy the last time?"

-- "What is the moral of the story?" - The Lion and the Mouse: - "Have you read this story or heard this story before?
-Remind students not to spoil the ending for those who may not have heard it already." - "Why does the lion think the mouse can't help him?" - "Why is it important to help someone even if they're bigger/stronger than you are?" - "What is the moral of the story?" - o If you choose another fable, ask the questions below along with any questions you create: - "Have you read this story or heard this story before?"
-Remind students not to spoil the ending for those who may not have heard it already. - "What is the moral of this story?"
+Remind students not to spoil the ending for those who may not have heard it already. - "Why didn't the people come back to help the boy the last time?" - "What is the moral of the story?" - The Lion and the Mouse: - "Have you read this story or heard this story before?
+Remind students not to spoil the ending for those who may not have heard it already." - "Why does the lion think the mouse can't help him?" - "Why is it important to help someone even if they're bigger/stronger than you are?" - "What is the moral of the story?" - If you choose another fable, ask the questions below along with any questions you create: - "Have you read this story or heard this story before?"
+Remind students not to spoil the ending for those who may not have heard it already. - "What is the moral of this story?" - If students give answers that seem disconnected from the story, guide them by using further questions and prompts. - "That's interesting, does anyone else have a different idea?" - "Can you tell us what in the story makes you think that?" - "Let's look back at what the book says..." - If students give basic or generic answers, guide them by using deeper questions and prompts. - "Can you explain what you mean by that?" - "Does anyone want to add on to this idea?" - "What did you hear or see in the story that makes you think that?"

 - Appropriately dismiss students to walk back to their desks. - Hand out the brainstorm worksheets and read the questions aloud for the class.
-Allow students time to complete. - Remind students that these could be small moments that happened in their lives; they can also be something they read, saw on tv, heard, etc. - Students may need support with spelling.
-Those who have difficulty writing may use a combination of pictures, labels, and verbal explanation. - Ask students to share their responses in small groups. - As a class, share out responses to the 3rd question.
+Allow students time to complete. - Remind students that these could be small moments that happened in their lives; it can also be something they read, saw on tv, heard, etc. - Students may need support while spelling.
+Those who have difficulty writing may use a combination of pictures, labels, and verbal explanation. - Ask students to share out their responses in small groups.

+- As a class, share out responses to the 3rd question.
 Create a class list of important messages and/or lessons.
 (Hold on to the list/chart paper so that students can refer back to this when they write their own fables!) - o Examples: Honesty, good manners, respect, to lose gracefully, responsibility, compassion and forgiveness, No act of kindness is ever wasted, never give up, work hard and play hard, there's always a way, etc.